-Research Project (199 points): To apply what you have learned in class and to expose you to the actual process of conducting and communicating research, you will be asked to write up and communicate research findings from a study you conduct based off of an idea you generated with other members of the class.
-Although the research idea will be generated with three of your classmates, most components of this assignment will be individual in nature.
-Details will be discussed in class and on the course webpage.
+Research Project (211 points): To apply what you have learned in class and to expose you to the actual process of conducting and communicating research, you will be asked to write up and communicate research findings from a study you conduct based off of an idea you generated with your classmates.
+Although the research idea will be generated with your classmates, most components of this assignment will be individual in nature.
+Details will be discussed in class and are on the course webpage.
 Your project will be submitted in parts, with the final complete submission utilizing the feedback you were given on the earlier drafts.
-Be sure to look at the rubric to make sure you have covered the required material.
 Each part must be uploaded directly into WyoCourses.
-I strongly encourage everyone to visit the UW Writing Center before turning in written assignments.
-See the section "Writing Center" below for more details.
-In addition to the written component, each group will give a presentation regarding their research and results.
-Specifically, each group will need to cover the four main components of their research papers (i.e., introduction, method, results, and discussion).
+In addition to the written component, each group will give a presentation regarding their research where they will need to cover the four main components of their research papers (i.e., introduction, method, results, and discussion).
 I know giving presentations in class is stressful and anxiety provoking for some.
 However, communicating your findings is an integral part of doing research, and I would like to believe that your classmates want to hear about your studies!
 After all, they did participate in them.

 Exams (200 points): There will be two regular (non-cumulative) and one optional cumulative final worth 100 points each.
-Questions will come from the lectures, reading assignments, handouts, and in-class activities and will be multiple choice, true or false, fill in the blank, and short answer.
+Questions will come from the lectures, reading assignments, handouts, and in-class activities and knowledge assessments and will be multiple choice, true or false, fill in the blank, and short answer.
 Before every exam, there will be an in-class review session.
 If you take all three of the exams, the lowest of your exam scores will be dropped.
 Because only two of the three exams will count towards your final grade, you also have the option to not take one of the exams.
 This should compensate for you having an 'off' day or for any unexpected events that may interrupt your exam preparation.
 Because you are only required to take two of the three exams, there will be NO make-up exams given unless your absence is sanctioned by the Office of Student Life or your absence is because of participation in a University-sponsored activity.

-Other Methods of Assessment: Throughout the course, there may also be other ways in which you will be assessed (e.g., low-stakes quizzes, brief essay questions).
+Other Methods of Assessment: Throughout the course, there may also be other ways in which you will be assessed.
 Instructions for any of these assignments will be discussed in class and/or posted on WyoCourses.